ai-for-public-services/reproducible-project-template/resources/rse-course-links.md

 This document provides links to course materials for Turing's Research Software Engineering course.

+### Pre-requisites
+It is helpful to have experience in at least one programming language (for example C++, C, Fortran, Python, Ruby, Matlab or R) but this is not a strict requirement.

+Experience with version control and/or the Unix shell, for instance from Software Carpentry, would also be helpful.

 ### Training schedule

 The training schedule can be accessed here: [https://hackmd.io/wGRDdpOJTOe-a3PiUP-s5g?view](https://hackmd.io/wGRDdpOJTOe-a3PiUP-s5g?view)